FlyPorter/FlyPorter/README.md

 * Add input validation middleware for all backend endpoints
 * Implement seed scripts to populate sample data
 * Ensure persistent data storage using DigitalOcean Volumes
-* Configure Docker Swarm for production orchestration on DigitalOcean
+* Configure Kubernetes for production orchestration on DigitalOcean
 * Implement CI/CD pipeline using GitHub Actions for automated build, test, and deploy
 * Integrate monitoring and alerting via DigitalOcean Metrics Dashboard
 * Document deployment steps and provide setup instructions in README